avakanski/A-Deep-Learning-Framework-for-Assessing-Physical-Rehabilitation-Exercises/README.md

 A slightly different version of the codes with verified reproducibility is also published on Code Ocean and can be accessed via the following link: <a href="https://codeocean.com/capsule/7213982/tree/v3">https://codeocean.com/capsule/7213982/tree/v3</a>

 # Citation
-If you use the codes or the methods in your work, please cite the following article:
+If you use the codes or the methods in your work, please cite the following <a href="https://ieeexplore.ieee.org/abstract/document/8957502">article</a>:

     @ARTICLE{Liao2020,
     title={A Deep Learning Framework for Assessing Physical Rehabilitation Exercises},